 Like every phone, the GSM module on your Arduino MKR GSM 1400 can recognize DTMF tones.
 These are the tones that you can hear whenever you press a key on your phone's keyboard during a call.
-This means that, using this feature, you can interact with your board over a phone call.

 How It Works

 The operating principle of this tutorial is very simple: every time a phone call is received, the board answers the call and waits for a DTMF tone.
 When the tone is pressed, the board parses it, prints it on the serial monitor, and changes the LEDs color according to the pressed button.

 As you can see from the breadboard layout, a transistor is present between the Arduino board and the NeoPixel input.
 This is placed since the MKR GSM 1400 operates at 3.3V while the NeoPixel works at 5V.
 The transistor is used as a voltage translator.
 In the layout, there is also a single NeoPixel placed instead of the ring just for the sake of simplicity.

 The setup to use this code is very simple.
 You just have to:

 - Plug a micro SIM card into your board

 - Connect the LEDs as shown in the scheme